l3umblee/duet-sfda/README.md

 ## 📧 Contact

-For any questions or issues, please contact the authors of the NIPS submission.
+For any questions or issues, please contact the authors of the NeurIPS submission.